-P ERCY Edwin Ludgate (1883-1922) is notable as the second person to publish a design for an Analytical Machine [1][2], the first after Babbage's "Analytical Engine" [3].
+ercy Edwin Ludgate (1883-1922) is notable as the second person to publish a design for an Analytical Machine, 1,2 the first after Babbage's "Analytical Engine."
 Strangely enough, he was not a scientist, but a clerk to a corn merchant (and subsequently an accountant), born in Skibbereen and employed in Dublin, Ireland.
 He was working in his spare time, presumably on his own, from 1903 to 1909, and was not aware of Babbage's work until later.
-Indeed his engine differed greatly from Babbage's in that it was largely based on multiplication using rods in shuttles plus logarithmic "slides" like a digital evocation of slide rules, while Babbage's was based on addition using cogs and wheels (interestingly, Babbage's initial difference engine efforts were based on sliding rods, although they were not logarithmic [4]).
-Both Ludgate and Babbage based input on perforated paper (separately for instructions and data), but Ludgate notably unified instruction & operand sequencing, while Babbage separated them.
+Indeed his engine differed greatly from Babbage's in that it was largely based on multiplication using rods in shuttles plus logarithmic "slides" like a digital evocation of slide rules, whereas Babbage's was based on addition using cogs and wheels (interestingly, Babbage's initial difference engine efforts were based on sliding rods, although they were not logarithmic4).
+Both Ludgate and Babbage based input on perforated paper (separately for instructions and data), but Ludgate notably unified instruction and operand sequencing, whereas Babbage separated them.
 Either machine would be capable of doing everything a modern computer of their scale could do, although very slowly.